String Indexing for Top-$k$ Close Consecutive Occurrences: Conclusion and Open Problems

 We have introduced the natural problem of \problem,\ and have given both a near-linear space solution achieving optimal query time and a linear space solution achieving a query time that is close to optimal.
 Using these techniques, we have given new solutions for the problem of string indexing for consecutive occurrences with gaps (\textsc{Sicog}).
 Furthermore, we have introduced the problem of finding all non-overlapping consecutive occurrences of a pattern (\textsc{Sinoco}) and showed that it can be reduced to a special case of \textsc{Sicog}.

 These results open interesting new directions for further research.
 The most obvious open problem is to see whether it is possible to further improve the results for the main problem considered in this paper, especially, achieve linear space and optimal query time simultaneously.
 Secondly, it is still open whether it is possible to get an $O(m+\occ)$ time and linear space solution for the special case of the \textsc{Sicog} problem where one of the interval endpoints is fixed, or even $o(n\log n)$ space for the general problem.
 For the \textsc{Sinoco} problem, one might find better solutions that do not reduce it to \textsc{Sicog} but use additional insights about the specific structure of the problem.
-Furthermore, there are many unexplored variations: One could consider indexing for consecutive occurrences of different patterns $P_1$ and $P_2$, chains of consecutive occurrences, together with various distance constraints or top-$k$ queries.